 Comments Received in Support: Applicant's Response: Gentrification The existing property at No. 14 Franklin Street is an eye sore and redevelopment is welcomed.
 No response provided.
-Car Parking Support the proposed double garages given that the number of cars parked along Franklin Street is already a concern, especially when there are weddings or funerals at the nearby church.
+Car Parking • Support the proposed double garages given that the number of cars parked along Franklin Street is already a concern, especially when there are weddings or funerals at the nearby church.
 No response provided.

-Applicant's Response: The development will have minimal impact on sunlight access given its southern boundary is to Franklin Street.
+Comments Received in Objection: Applicant's Response: Lot Boundary Setback Concerns in relation to the impacts of building bulk, overlooking and access to sunlight and ventilation for the adjoining western property as a result of the proposed Unit 1 upper floor lot boundary setback departures.
+Concerns in relation to the impacts of building bulk and access to natural sunlight and ventilation for the adjoining eastern properties as a result of the proposed Unit 3 ground floor lot boundary setback departure.
+Concerns that the Unit 3 upper floor walls would not be setback from the adjoining eastern property 2 metres behind the ground floor building line.
+The development will have minimal impact on sunlight access given its southern boundary is to Franklin Street.
 The setbacks provided are consistent with that typically provided within an R30 area and will be sufficient to allow for daylight and ventilation between buildings.
 Impacts of building bulk have been addressed through building articulation and reduced building heights.
 The unit 3 ground floor lot boundary setback of 1.0m is sufficient to mitigate impacts at the ground level and will not have any significant impacts on the adjacent property; visual privacy is addressed through the dividing fence.
 Maintaining an upper floor setback of 2.0m behind the ground floor as the unit 3 presents to a right of way with no existing established streetscape.
-Generally a nil setback to the ground floor is considered appropriate when fronting a right of way to improve effective use of space on a shallow lot and improve interaction and surveillance with the right of way.
+Generally an il setback to the ground floor is considered appropriate when fronting a right of way to improve effective use of space on a shallow lot and improve interaction and surveillance with the right of way.
+Site Area Concerns that the development does not comply with the R Codes Clause 5.1.1 (Site Area) which requires an average lot size of 300 square metres for an R30 site.
+Concerns that the proposed three grouped dwelling development would be out of context with existing development along Franklin Street.
 The streetscape interaction is two side by side dwellings, which matches numerous other infill development examples along Franklin Street.
 The third dwelling will only be visible from the right of way and therefore will not impact on streetscape character or amenity.
 The site areas have been approved by the WAPC.
-All windows fully comply with the deemed-to-comply requirements for visual privacy.
+Visual Privacy Concerns that the Unit 3 upper floor bedroom 3 and sitting room windows overlook the adjoining eastern properties outdoor living areas All windows fully comply with the deemed-to-comply requirements for visual privacy.